 Fifteen years of civil war since 1993, combined with extreme poverty, a fragile political process and recurrent climatic shocks, have had a strongly negative impact on Burundi’s economic and nutrition indicators.
-Only 28 percent of the population are food-secure and as many as 58 percent are chronically malnourished.
+Only 28 percent of the population are able to secure a sufficient, nutritious diet all year round and as many as 58 percent are chronically malnourished.
 Food security for the majority of Burundians has not improved in recent years, despite a gradual return to peace.

 Even during harvest season, families spend up to two-thirds of their income on food.
-Burundi is one of the countries identified by both the Food and Agriculture Organization (FAO) and the World Food Programme (WFP) as being among the most affected by soaring food prices.
+Burundi is one of the countries identified by both the Food and Agriculture Organization of the United Nations (FAO) and the World Food Programme (WFP) as being among the most affected by soaring food prices.
 After so many years of conflict, the capacity of the government to respond to this new challenge is limited.